 - A new priority is included in this year’s RFA to fund projects that develop cultural practices and other allowable alternatives to substances recommended for removal from the National Organic Program’s National List of Allowed and Prohibited Substances.

 NIFA will be accepting feedback on how future RFAs can be improved.
 See page 2 of the RFA for more information on submitting public comments.

 OREI is set to expire on Sept 30th, 2012, and must be reauthorized in order to be offered again next year.
 NSAC and our allies in the organic sector have long been champions of this program, and will be working hard to advocate for its reauthorization with mandatory funding in the upcoming farm bill debate.
 We will be counting on our members and network of organic producers and consumers who depend on the research outcomes of this program to speak up for this vital research program, and make sure their legislators know the value of federal investments in research on organic production methods.

 For more information on the Organic Agriculture Research and Extension Initiative, see our Grassroots Guide.
 To apply for funding, click here.

-Farm Bill, Grants and Programs, Organic Farming, Research, Education & Extension
+Farm Bill, Grants and Programs, Organic, Research, Education & Extension